How to have great board meetings

 Great board meetings are best because if meetings are not short, manageable, regular, and technology-enabled, they will lack purpose, direction, and positive outcomes.
 In short, no one will want to attend.

 Don’t suffer death by meetings.
 Boards leverage all the tools available to them to deliver meetings that people will want to attend.
-BoardSpace board management software is one of these tools.
+BoardSpace board management software is one such tool.